 Maryland Voters Approve Marriage Equality

-November 7, 2012 by Maureen McCarty, HRC Associate Director of Digital Media
+November 7, 2012 by Maureen McCarty, HRC Deputy Director of Marketing

 It’s a historic night for LGBT equality.
 President Obama was re-elected for a second term, Tammy Baldwin was elected to the U.S. Senate, and voters in Maine and Maryland have voted in favor of marriage equality.